dendronhq/handbook/handbook/handbook.map.md

 - vault: org-private

 Everyone in Dendron has their own user hiearchy.
 We use it primarily for standups.
 You can see everyone's updates at `user.{username}.journal.{date}`
+Fanciful ideas about new features or fixes for Dendron can also be put in `user.{username}.ideas` if they don't immediately fit the current roadmap.

 ### weekly